murtazaae/ManageConferences/README.md

 # ManageConferences
-## This project is for managing conferenecs, proposals and Statitics
+#### This project is for managing conferenecs, proposals and Statistics